Regularity of deficiency modules through spectral sequences: Introduction

 for all $j<\dim (R/I),$ then $h_j (R/I)\geq 0$ for all $j\leq r.$ This result was extended by Dao, Ma and Varbaro in \cite[Theorem 2.8]{DaoMaVarbaro} replacing $R/I$ by an arbitrary graded, finitely generated $R$--module $M.$ The interested reader can consult for instance Holmes work \cite[Corollary 5.5]{HolmesgeneralizedSerrecondition} for a setting where one can obtain this type of upper bounds for the regularity.

-The main goal of this paper is to produce upper bounds in the spirit of the one obtained by Kumini--Murai in the monomial case building upon the spectral sequence formalism developed in \cite{AlvarezBoixZarzuelaspectralsequences}.
-This spectral sequence formalism allows us not only to recover Kumini--Murai's upper bound for monomial ideals, but also to extend it for other types of rings.
+The main goal of this paper is to produce upper bounds in the spirit of the one obtained by Kummini--Murai in the monomial case building upon the spectral sequence formalism developed in \cite{AlvarezBoixZarzuelaspectralsequences}.
+This spectral sequence formalism allows us not only to recover Kummini--Murai's upper bound for monomial ideals, but also to extend it for other types of rings.

 Now, we provide a more detailed overview of the contents of this paper for the convenience of the reader.
 After reviewing in Section \ref{section on preliminaries on spectral sequences} some preliminary results obtained in \cite{AlvarezBoixZarzuelaspectralsequences} that we plan to use along this paper, in Section \ref{section on ultrametric functions} we introduce what we call ultrametric functions, that can be regarded as a generalization of the notion of regularity.
 We do so mainly in order to illustrate that the formalism used throughout this paper can be applied not only for the regularity, but also for other functions that behave, roughly speaking, like regularity on short exact sequences.